MINES’ POLICY LIBRARY

-- No person in a Position of Trust, as defined below, shall engage in an amorous relationship with a student.
+- No Person in a Position of Trust shall engage in an Amorous Relationship with a Student.

-- No Mines employee shall engage in an amorous relationship with another Mines student or employee over whom they have evaluative responsibilities, such as in the context of a thesis or a promotion/tenure committee.
+- No Employee shall engage in an Amorous Relationship with a Student or Employee over whom they have evaluative responsibilities, such as in the context of a thesis or a promotion/tenure committee.

-Mines’ employees may not retaliate against an individual for making a report under this Policy or participating in an investigation regarding allegations that fall within the Policy.
-Any employee who engages in retaliation may be subject to disciplinary action up to and including termination and/or expulsion.
-Reports of retaliation will be reviewed and investigated in the same manner in which other allegations of misconduct are handled.
+Employees may not retaliate against an individual for making a report under this policy or participating in an investigation regarding allegations that fall within the policy.

 Mines’ Board of Trustees directs the President or President’s delegates to develop, administer, and maintain the appropriate administrative policies, procedures, and guidelines to implement this policy.